sgjava/ubuntu-mini/README.md

     * [Build 3.0.8-omegamoon kernel for RK3066 (MK808 or MK808B only)](#build-308-omegamoon-kernel-for-rk3066-mk808-or-mk808b-only)
 * [References](#references)
 * [FreeBSD License](#freebsd-license)

+### Requirements
+* Ubuntu 12.04 desktop (I used a VirtualBox VM)
+    * Add 8 GB hard disk under Storage using Oracle VM VirtualBox Manager in place of an 8 GB SD card
+* A Mini PC with a Rockchip RK3066 dual core ARM A9 processor.
+The following are officially supported:
+    * Ugoos UG802
+    * MK808 (w/o bluetooth)
+    * Rikomagic MK802 III (w/o bluetooth)
+* A Mini PC with a Rockchip RK3188 quad core ARM A9 processor.
+The following are officially supported:
+    * Rikomagic MK802-IV
+    * OEM CX919
+    * Tronsmart MK908
+    * iMito QX1
+    * Tronsmart T428
+* A monitor or TV with an available HDMI input (I used a Motorola Lapdock).
+* An OTG USB cable appropriate for your device.
+For the Windows PC side we need a full size USB A connector.
+The Mini PC side of this cable varies, depending on the device.
+A MK808 uses a Mini USB male connector.
+The UG802 and the MK802 III use a Micro USB male connector.
+* A MicroSD of at least 4GB in size to hold the linuxroot filesystem.
+* An Internet connection.

 ### Compatibility matrix for selected RK3066 based devices
 |Device Name 	 |Manufacturer 	|Released 	|NAND flash 	|Wifi Chipset 	|Bluetooth Chipset 	|Special notes                                           |